aws-deadline/deadline-cloud-for-after-effects/README.md

 The submitter includes a folder `DeadlineCloudSubmitter_Assets` and a file `DeadlineCloudSubmitter.jsx`.

-1. `DeadlineCloudSubmitter_Assets` folder include default job template json file with four Powershell scripts and one Python file that will be run as tasks of the job.
+1. `DeadlineCloudSubmitter_Assets` folder include default job template json file with two Powershell scripts and one Python file that will be run as tasks of the job.
 2. `DeadlineCloudSubmitter.jsx` is the After Effects script written by ExtendScript.